jbengtsson/thor-scsi-lib/README.rst

   ...

-  *Here, in PTC, as well as in the original C + + classes that Bengtsson dreamt up in collaboration with Forest, the geometrical nature of the fibre reigns supreme.
+  *Here, in PTC, as well as in the original C++ classes that Bengtsson dreamt up in collaboration with Forest, the geometrical nature of the fibre reigns supreme.
 The next step is to introduce a magnet, namely EL and/or ELP.
 The propagator of the full fibre, if well-defined, inherits properties from the chart itself.
   In other words a magnet exists first as a piece of material junk.
 It can be rotated, translated and drawn.